MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementDepOnboardingSetting.md

     - `[TemporarySessionTimeoutInSeconds <Int32?>]`: Indicates timeout of temporary session
     - `[UpdateCompleteScreenDisabled <Boolean?>]`: Indicates if Weclome screen is disabled
     - `[UserSessionTimeoutInSeconds <Int32?>]`: Indicates timeout of temporary session
     - `[UserlessSharedAadModeEnabled <Boolean?>]`: Indicates that this apple device is designated to support 'shared device mode' scenarios.
 This is distinct from the 'shared iPad' scenario.
-See Shared iOS and iPadOS devices
+See https://docs.microsoft.com/mem/intune/enrollment/device-enrollment-shared-ios
     - `[WatchMigrationScreenDisabled <Boolean?>]`: Indicates if the watch migration screen is disabled
     - `[WelcomeScreenDisabled <Boolean?>]`: Indicates if Weclome screen is disabled
     - `[ZoomDisabled <Boolean?>]`: Indicates if zoom setup pane is disabled